 If a Student who receives Title IV funding withdraws, interrupts their study for more than 180 days, or drops below half time attendance the University will follow the requirements for returning funds as specified by the US Department of Education.
 Please see the University’s Return of Title IV Funds Policy for further information about this.

-Students who wish to intercalate or withdraw from their course are expected to follow the University's Intercalation and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations
+Students who wish to apply for an interruption to their period of study or withdraw from their course are expected to follow the University's Concessions - Interruption to Period of Study and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations

-If a student is facing serious personal or medical difficulties outside of their studies that is affecting their SAP they are able to apply for an intercalation while these difficulties are resolved.
-An intercalation is an authorised interruption of studies for an agreed length of time, i.e. period of study is suspended for an agreed period with an agreed date on when to return to study.
-Intercalations are granted for a number of reasons including medical, financial, and/or personal.
+If a student is facing serious personal or medical difficulties outside of their studies that is affecting their SAP they are able to apply for an interruption to period of study while these difficulties are resolved.
+This is an authorised interruption of studies for an agreed length of time, i.e. period of study is suspended for an agreed period with an agreed date on when to return to study.

 If a student decides to withdraw from their course at the University they should contact their Academic Adviser/Supervisor in the first instance to discuss.
 If they decide to go ahead with their intentions to withdraw they are required to notify the US Financial Aid Office at email@example.com and contact their relevant LTS Hub or PGR Service to confirm their withdrawal and for information on what to do next.